FThompsonSG/tech242_AWS_linux/aws/README.md

 - Gives you a personalised views into the performance and availability of the AWS services underlying your AWS resources
 - The dashboard displays relevant and timely information to help you manage events in progress and provides proactive notifications to help you plan for scheduled activites
 - Can aggregate data from an entire AWS Organisation

+# VPC (Virtual Private Cloud)
+- For the exam:
+  - VPC, Subnets, Internet Gateways and NAT Gateways
+  - Security Groups, Network ACL (NACL) and VPC Flow Logs
+  - VPC Peering, VPC Endpoints
+  - Site to Site VPN and Direct Connect
+  - Transit Gateway

+# IP Addresses in AWS
+- IPv4 - Internet Protocol version 4 (4.3 billion addresses)
+  - Public IPv4 - Can be used on the internet
+  - EC2 instances gets a new public IP address every time you stop and start it
+  - Private IPv4 - can be used on private networks (LAN) such as internal AWS networking
+  - Private IPv4 is fixed for EC2 instances even if you start/stop them
+- Elastic IP - Allows you to attach a fixed public IPv4 address to an EC2 instance
+  - N.B.
+Has ongoing cost if not attached to an EC2 instance of if the instance is stopped
+- IPv6 - Internet Protocol version6 (a lot more addresses)
+  - Every IP address is public (no private range)

+# VPC and Subnets Primer
+- VPC - Virtual Private Cloud: private network to deploy your resources (regional resource)
+- Subnets allow you to partition your network inside your VPC (AZ resource)
+- A public subnet is accessible from the internet
+- A private subnet is not
+- To define access to the internet between subnets we use Route Tables
+## Internet Gateways and NAT Gateways
+- Internet gateways help our VPS instances connect with the internet
+- Public subnets have a route to the internet gateway
+- NAT Gateways (AWS-managed) and NAT Instances (self-managed) allow your instances in your Private Subnets to access the internet while remaining private

+# Network ACL and Security Groups
+- NACL (Network ACL)
+  - A firewall which controls traffic from and to a subnet
+  - Can have ALLOW and DENY rules
+  - Attached at the subnet level
+  - Rules only include IP addresses
+  - Stateless: Return traffic must be explicitly allowed by rules
+- Security Groups
+  - A firewall which controls traffic to and from an ENI/EC2 instance
+  - Can only have ALLOW rules
+  - Rules include both IP addresses and other security groups
+  - Stateful: Return traffic is automatically allowed, regardless of any rules

+# VPC Flow Logs
+- Capture information about IP traffic going into your interfaces:
+  - VPC flow logs
+  - Subnet flow logs
+  - Elastic Network Interface flow logs
+- Helps to monitor and troubleshoot connectivity issues e.g.
+  - Subnets to internet
+  - Subnets to subnet
+  - Internet to subnets
+- Capture network information from AWS managed interfaces too such as Elastic Load Balancers, ElastiCache, RDS, Aurora etc...
+- VPC flow logs dta can go to S3, CloudWatch logs and Kinesis Data Firehose

+# VPC Peering
+- Connect two VPC privately using AWS' network
+- Make them behave as if they were in the same network
+- Must not have overlapping CIDR (IP address range)
+- VPC Peering connection is not transitive (must be established for each VPC that need to communicate to one another)

+# VPC Endpoints
+- Endpoints allow you to connect to AWS services using a private network instead of a public www network
+- This gives you enhanced security and lower latency to access AWS services
+- VPC Endpoint Gateway: S3 and DynamoDB
+- VPC Endpoint Interface: All other services

+# AWS PrivateLink (VPC Endpoint Services)
+-